If you are not using Microsoft Outlook, you maybe know this problem: You get an email

 If the sender could change it, have a look at the Microsoft Knowledgebase to prevent Outlook from sending

 How to extract the winmail.dat contents

-This small tool KM.winmail enables you now for opening, decoding, viewing, converting and extracting the contents of the winmail.dat file.
+Otherwise, this small tool enables you to open, decode, view, convert and extract the contents of the winmail.dat file.

 Supported Operating Systems

 W9x, NT, 2000, XP... newer windows versions should work too

 2) Unpack it to a location of your choice, e.g. c:/programs/winmailviewer/

 3) When double clicking the winmail.dat attachement in your browser, assign the location of the unpacked kmwinmail.exe